-For each character you get the quick rundown as well as a special spotlight comic courtesy of Marvel Digital Comics Unlimited.
+For each fight you get the quick rundown as well as a special spotlight comic courtesy of Marvel Digital Comics Unlimited.

 As always, these picks reflect the personal choices of the Secret Cabal, not the official opinion of Marvel or Marvel.com, and can be considered subjective at best.
 Enjoy!

 Why She Makes the List: The Greek pantheon of gods have always been a notoriously rash and vindictive group, perhaps none more so than their queen, Hera, as she proved once again this past year.
 Zeus' widow bided her time building elaborate plans to ensnare her wayward children, Hercules and Athena, going to far as to extend an olive branch to Norman Osborn as she prepared to launch a mysterious product called Continuum.
 Turns out Continuum will actually end our entire universe in order to pave the way for Hera to create a new, "better" one, and with unstable but powerful allies like Typhon backing her play, Hera may have unleashed more than even she can handle.

 Spotlight Comic: INCREDIBLE HERCULES #127-Hera makes a dark pact with Norman Osborn!

 First Appearance: UNCANNY X-MEN #282 (1991)